-Although freshwater values have some resilience to natural changes in water flow and/or level, the taking, damming and diversion of water have the potential to significantly change the flow or level characteristics of waterbodies.
-Such changes can adversely affect the freshwater values that rely on the water in the waterbody.
+Although natural and human use values have some resilience to natural changes in water flow and/or level, the taking, damming and diversion of water have the potential to significantly change the flow or level characteristics of waterbodies.
+Such changes can adversely affect the natural and human use values that rely on the water in the waterbody.
 Those effects could be as a result of one person's activity or the cumulative effect of multiple water users.
 The effects could be experienced in the short-term but also have the potential to become permanent, for example where there is a loss of habitat.

-Any loss of freshwater values, either short-term or long-term, will have an impact on the community and the intrinsic values of the environment.
+Any loss of natural and human use values, either short-term or long-term, will have an impact on the community and the intrinsic values of the environment.

-Objective 5.2 - Recognise Te Mana o te Wai and safeguard the lifesupporting capacity of freshwater resources by recognising the connection between water and the broader environment and retaining flows and/or levels required for the health of the waterbody as a first priority, followed by the freshwater values supported by waterbodies.
+Objective 5.2 - Recognise Te Mana o te Wai and Safeguard the life-supporting capacity of freshwater resources by recognising the connection between water and the broader environment and retaining sufficient-flows and/or levels required for the natural and human use values supported by waterbodies.

-The freshwater values supported by Marlborough's freshwater bodies are important to retain given their contribution to the social, economic and cultural wellbeing of the community.
+The natural and human use values supported by Marlborough's freshwater bodies are important to retain given their contribution to the social, economic and cultural wellbeing of the community.
 In addition, the values can also have significance as a matter of national importance under Section 6 of the RMA, which must be recognised and provided for.
-Objectives AA1 and B1 of the NPSFM require Council to recognise and consider Te Mana o te Wai in the management of fresh water, and to safeguard the life-supporting capacity, ecosystem processes and indigenous species of freshwater resources.
+Objectives AA1 and B1 of the NPSFM-also requires Council to recognise and consider Te Mana o te Wai in the management of fresh water, and to safeguard the life-supporting capacity, ecosystem processes and indigenous species of freshwater resources, to be safeguarded.
 Objective 5.2 reflects the need to recognise Te Mana o te Wai and safeguard the life-supporting capacity of Marlborough's freshwater bodies when managing the taking, damming or diversion of water.